 Clinical Lectureships are intended to provide 'post-doctoral' equivalent training and induction into other aspects of academic life combined with a defined route to your Certificate of Completion of Training (CCT).

-Lecturers must have a higher degree and will be expected to gain independent research funding.
+Lecturers must have a higher degree (MD/PhD) and will be expected to gain independent research funding.

 Training in Leicester